Icelk/kvarn/roadmap.md

 This is where ***dyn***amic ***lan***guages are introduces to Kvarn.
 I currently plan on integrating `Wren` and `Lua` to `kvarn_extensions`, because `Wren` seems very fast and interesting, while `Lua` is simply a classic, with JIT support in Rust.

+Also, I'll maybe crate bindings for the Zend engine (PHP) and make a PHP crate.
+It would allow to run the PHP interpreter from within Kvarn, possibly improving performance.

 ## To do

 - [ ] Make a good API in `kvarn_extensions` to add dynamic languages